andys8/elm-tooling-talk/PITCHME.md

 * Share code
 * Install packages
-* Ported Elm compiler in the browser
+* Elm compiler in the browser

 +++